bkdvsfv/gitskills/README.md

 # gitskills
-cerating a new brach is quick
+cerating a new branch is quick creating a new branch is qiuck and simple